skip to content

 • Barrister of the Year – Finalist, Women in Law Awards, Lawyers Weekly, Australia (2021)

-• Winner of the Partnership Award as part of the Women’s Safety and Justice Taskforce Secretariat, Strategic Policy and Legal Services Divisional Excellence Awards, Department of Justice and Attorney-General, Queensland Government (2022)
+• Winner of the Partnership Award as part of the Women’s Safety and Justice Taskforce Secretariat, Strategic Policy and Legal Services Divisional Excellence Awards, Queensland Government (2022)

 • Wakefield Scholarship, The Wakefield Trust, University of Cambridge (2018)